PowerLedger/powr/docs/src/developing/backwards-compatibility.md

 ### Release Cadence

-The Solana RPC API, Rust SDK, CLI tooling, and BPF Program SDK are all updated and shipped along with each Solana software release and should always be compatible between `PATCH` updates of a particular `MINOR` version release.
+The Powerledger RPC API, Rust SDK, CLI tooling, and BPF Program SDK are all updated and shipped along with each Powerledger blockchain software release and should always be compatible between `PATCH` updates of a particular `MINOR` version release.

-#### Release Channels

-- `edge` software that contains cutting-edge features with no backward compatibility policy
-- `beta` software that runs on the Solana Testnet cluster
-- `stable` software that run on the Solana Mainnet Beta and Devnet clusters

 #### Major Releases (x.0.0)